Fo0xx/node-skillshare-downloader/README.md

 - All Error handling not implemented yet.
 - Some videos can't be downloaded, I can't do anything about it, it's a limitation of the Skillshare API.

+## Credits
+This project is a remake of the original skillshare downloader by kallqvist ([His repo](https://github.com/kallqvist/skillshare-downloader)).
+I wanted to update the project and to make it in Node.js.
+Thanks to him who found the original solution.